Supporting more of a research culture in adult social care

 This project aims to improve adult social care in Derbyshire by shifting to a culture of co-production with citizen and practice leadership at the forefront of design and delivery.

 We want to build on current co-production approaches to develop a participatory, research-led culture that uses evidence to inform strategic thinking and continuous improvement in adult social care.
-The host organisation supporting this project is Derbyshire County Council.
+The host organisation supporting this project is Derbyshire County Council (DCC).

 IMPACT Factfile